Boxwood Blight Description:

 All above-ground parts of the plant can become infected.
 Initial symptoms include light or dark brown leaf spots often with dark borders.
 Infected plant leaves turn brown or yellow and quickly drop from the plant.
 The fungus forms black, diamond-shaped lesions on the stem tissue.
 Repeated infection can result in a weakened plant, which can lead to plant death.

 Warm, humid conditions will facilitate the spread of the fungus.
 White spore masses form on the leaves and stems.
 Rain splash and irrigation water transmit the pathogen.
 The fungus overwinters in the soil with the leaf litter.
-The pathogen can spread by contaminated tools, clothing, equipment, and infected plants.
+The pathogen can be spread by contaminated tools, clothing, equipment, and infected plants.

 Prevention is key to managing this disease.
 There are some cultural controls and products that can help prevent disease spread.
 There are currently no curative products available.